vanzonr/rarray/README.md

 header-only implementation that uses templates, which allows most compilers to generate fast code.

-The current version is 2.1.
+The latest release version is 2.2.0.

 rarray is open-source, and is released under the MIT license.
 This library is distributed WITHOUT ANY WARRANTY.
 For details, see the file